collapsefield/collapse-aware-ai-public-proof-pack/README.md

    [Logging & Telemetry]        (run_id, seed, bias_flag, metrics)

-The internals of the Bias Modulator are private; everything else is safe to disclose.
+The internals of the Bias Modulator are private.

 Public Evidence Included Here